Nerkonda Paarvai: Box office

 The film has done average in Tamil Nadu and in Chennai.
 It grossed ₹ 6.70 crore in the first five days in Chennai itself.
 The film collected ₹45 crore in Tamil Nadu in 4 days and ₹70 crore worldwide in opening weekend.
 It collected ₹72.5 crore in Tamil Nadu, ₹4.1 crore in Karnataka, ₹1.95 crore in Kerala and ₹20.5 crore overseas.
-The Times of India published that Nerkonda Paarvai made ₹181.45 crore worldwide, whereas Firstpost stated that the film ended its run with ₹108 crore worldwide.The film entered ₹100 crore crore club in 4 days.
+The Times of India published that Nerkonda Paarvai made ₹181.45 crore worldwide, whereas Firstpost stated that the film ended its run with ₹108 crore worldwide.
+The film entered ₹100 crore crore club in 4 days.

 Critical response

-We magazine gave the film 4 out of 5 stars, stating "Vinoth has done well to keep the fans engaged.
+We magazine gave the film 4/5 stars, stating "Vinoth has done well to keep the fans engaged.
 Especially, in the second half of the movie, the courtroom scenes.
 On the whole, the movie stays true to its original, stays relevant to the current situation.
 We already know that this movie will be a huge hit and with Ajith as the lead, things only have got better.
 Once again, huge applause for Ajith.
 For his acting, for selecting a plot like this."
-Hindustan Times gave 4 out of 5 stars stating "Ajith and Shraddha Srinath starrer is one of the most socially relevant films to come out of Tamil film industry.
+Hindustan Times gave 4/5 stars stating "Ajith and Shraddha Srinath starrer is one of the most socially relevant films to come out of Tamil film industry.
 Also, it mostly remains true to the story of its Hindi original".
-Deccan Chronicle gave 4 out of 5 stars stating "A man of Ajith's stature is bound to create ripples in the media and the messages get spread far and wide".
-The Times of India gave 3 1/2 out of 5 stars stating "With arresting performances of artistes and an engaging screenplay which touch upon a sensitive issue, H Vinoth manages to stay true to the original version".
-Firstpost gave 3.5 out of 5 stars stating "Nerkonda Paarvai is Ajith's best movie in recent times and deserves a watch for its daring theme and presentation".
-The Indian Express gave 3 out of 5 stars stating "Nerkonda Paarvai is a timely film that could significantly contribute to sensitising people to the plight of the victims of sexual violence.
+Deccan Chronicle gave 4/5 stars stating "A man of Ajith's stature is bound to create ripples in the media and the messages get spread far and wide".

+The Times of India gave 3.5/5 stars stating "With arresting performances of artistes and an engaging screenplay which touch upon a sensitive issue, H Vinoth manages to stay true to the original version".
+Firstpost gave 3.5/5 stars stating "Nerkonda Paarvai is Ajith's best movie in recent times and deserves a watch for its daring theme and presentation".
+The Indian Express gave 3/5 stars stating "Nerkonda Paarvai is a timely film that could significantly contribute to sensitising people to the plight of the victims of sexual violence.
 When a big star like Ajith says 'No means No', the impact of the punchline on the audience could be immediate and stronger than what Amitabh Bachchan achieved when he said it the first time."

-News18 gave 2 1/2 out of 5 stars stating "A Superbly Subdued Ajith Gets the Film Up and Flying".
+News18 gave 2.5/5 stars stating "Ajith carries the weight of the film on his shoulders with ease but he refuses to shed his mainstream superstar image completely".
 Baradwaj Rangan wrote for Film Companion, "In a sense, Nerkonda Paarvai is a companion piece to Viswasam.
 Once again, Ajith redeems himself by saving a woman after failing to protect one.
 It's an admirable admission of vulnerability for a megastar...as Bharath, Ajith gives one of his best performances.
 He is subdued, dignified—like the courtroom scenes".